 Unsupervised level 3 to level 4

-Rowing skills including backing, docking, river turns, pause drill for 10 strokes, rowing on the square for 10 strokes, and 15 laps (for a total of 25).
+Rowing skills including backing, docking, river turns, pause drill for 10 strokes, rowing on the square for 10 strokes, and 15 laps (for a total of 25) and complete a flip test in a level 4 boat.

 Level 4 to level 5